synthetichealth/populations/README.md

-# populations
+# Sample Synthetic Populations

-Sample Synthetic Populations
+This repository contains definitions for sample synthetic populations which can be produced by [Synthea™](https://github.com/synthetichealth/synthea)